 Ambulance Operator (AO) Program

-The La Verne Fire Department (LVFD) is excited to introduce the implementation of an internal, Full-Time Ambulance Operator (A/O) Program.
-LVFD will strive to maintain a dedicated group of 12 A/O’s at all times to assist in our EMS mission.
-A/Os will be assigned to one of three shifts, and will work a 48/96 schedule on an Ambulance.
+In March 2022, LVFD implemented an internal, Full-Time Ambulance Operator (A/O) Program.
+LVFD strives to maintain a dedicated group of 12 A/O’s at all times to assist in our EMS mission.
+A/Os are assigned to one of three shifts, and work a 48/96 schedule on an Ambulance.
 The program is designed to augment department staffing respective to our EMS call volume and to also offer an opportunity to gain fire service experience for individuals with an Emergency Medical Technician (EMT) certificate.
-These individuals will be under the direct supervision of a Fire Captain for all daily duties, emergency medical services (EMS) calls and other duties as assigned.
+These individuals are under the direct supervision of a Fire Captain for all daily duties, emergency medical services (EMS) calls and other duties as assigned.
 As a full-time, benefitted position, A/Os are expected to work their assigned shifts and participate in the daily routines of their crews.
 A/Os will also be strongly considered for Firefighter positions within the Fire Department as they become available.
-The day to day management of the program is the responsibility of Training Captain Sam Dominick, Jr. (firstname.lastname@example.org).
+The day to day management of the program is the responsibility of Battalion Chief Sam Dominick, Jr. (email@example.com).

 For more information on the program and to view the Job Flyer, please click here (Ambulance Operator Job Flyer)

-The hiring process will begin with the Application Phase.
-To apply for the A/O Position, click on https://www.governmentjobs.com/careers/cityoflaverne/.
-Interested candidates must meet minimum requirements, at time of appointment, which include a valid and current EMT-1 Certification, CPR card and California driver’s license with Ambulance Driver Certification.
-The City of La Verne utilizes Government Jobs and the National Testing Network (NTN) for this process.
-In addition, perspective candidates must ALSO pass the Fire Team written test administered through NTN https://nationaltestingnetwork.com/publicsafetyjobs/.
-Scores will only be accepted through NTN and must be submitted before the recruitment closing date.
+The hiring process begins with the Application Phase.
+To apply for an open A/O Position, click on https://www.governmentjobs.com/careers/cityoflaverne/.
+Interested candidates must meet the minimum requirements, at time of appointment, which include a valid and current EMT-1 Certification, CPR card and California driver’s license with Ambulance Driver Certification.
+Graduation of a State Certified Fire academy is highly desirable.
+All application requirements must be meet in order to proceed to the next phase of the hiring process.
 For more information on the application process, please review the Job Flyer.

 Successful applicants will then be invited to an oral interview to evaluate the candidate’s ability to communicate, interact with fire personnel, and perform in the capacity of an EMT.
 The interview will be graded as a Pass/Fail, and only those candidates that receive a passing score will be invited to continue in the process.